paulvarkey/udacity-deeprl-navigation/README.md

 ## Project Details

-The project involves creating an agent that learns to autonomously navigate in the Banana Unity environment, while collecting the most reward.
+The project involves creating an agent that learns to autonomously navigate in the Banana Unity environment, which is a large square world, in which the agent collects bananas, and gets rewarded as described a little later below.

 Unit Environments contain **_brains_** which are responsible for deciding the actions of their associated agents.
 Here we check for the first brain available,